smalewski/gsd/README.md

 With stack installed, you only need to clone the repository and use `stack install`.
-The compiled binary will be in `.local/bin/gsd`.
+The compiled binary should be in `.local/bin/gsd`.

 ```
 $ git clone https://github.com/smalewski/gsd.git